say5/git-trello-hook/readme.md

 ##Objective

-In git's commit add [CARDID] string (where CARDID - your Trello's Card ID, 8 symbols), in corresponding Trello card a comment will be added with text message and url to git comment.
+In git's commit add [CARDID] string (where CARDID - your Trello's Card ID, 8 symbols), in corresponding Trello card a comment will be added with text message and url to git commit.

 ##Configuration